Dadido3/D3hex/README.md

 This allows undo and redo operations, until you finally press "save".
 Without the "History" node, you would write directly into the "File".

+## Features
+- "Unlimited" datasize ( ~ 9.2 Exabytes)
+- Max. filesize isn't limited to RAM
+- Insert and delete operation
+- Search and replace binary data, integers, floats, strings
+- Open and edit virtual memory of processes
+- Network terminal to communicate with any TCP or UDP based server
+- Checksum and hashcode calculator
+- Display data as graph or image
+- Binary operation of two data sources (XOR, AND, OR)
+- Data inspector (Integers, floats, strings)

+## Future
+- Node to compress and decompress zlib and/or gzip streams
+- Node for statistics (Histogram, Entropy, Mean, ...)
+- Node for math operations
+  - Basic math
+  - Crosscorrelation, Autocorrelation, Discrete Fourier Transformation, ...
+- Disassembler (Capstone)
+- Audioplayback
+- Node to de- and encode common file formats (mp3, jpeg, png, ...)
+- Physical or logical drives as data source
+- Wavegenerator (Sine, Square, Triangle, ...)
+- Node to compare binary data
+- Text editor
+- Clipboard as data source

 ## Language
 The software is completely written in [PureBasic](http://www.purebasic.com), which produces lightweight and native 32-bit and 64-bit applications.
 It is planned to implement a plugin system, which allows to extend the available nodes.
-In this case it would be possible to contribute in any language, which can compile c like shared libraries (.dll files).
+In this case it would be possible to contribute in any language, which can compile c like shared libraries (.dll files on Windows, .so files on Linux).
+Soon it will be possible to create custom nodes with the Julia scripting language as well.

 ## License
 D3hex is released under the [GPL](/LICENSE).